 We market our products to distributors and end-users throughout the world.
 Sales to international distributors are generally made on open credit terms and letters of credit.
 Management performs ongoing credit evaluations of our customers and maintains an allowance for potential credit losses.
 Historically, we have not experienced any significant losses related to individual customers or a group of customers in any particular geographic area.
-For the three months ended April 3, 2021, no single customer accounted for more than 10% of total revenues.
-For the three months ended March 28, 2020, one customer accounted for more than 10% of total revenues, representing 13%.
-As of April 3, 2021, two customers accounted for over 10% of our accounts receivable, representing 13% and 12%, respectively.
+For the three and six months ended July 3, 2021, one customer accounted for more than 10% of total revenues, representing 15% and 12%, respectively.
+For the three months ended June 27, 2020, no single customer accounted for more than 10% of total revenues.
+For the six months ended June 27, 2020, one customer accounted for more than 10% of total revenues.
+For the six months ended June 27, 2020, one customer accounted for more than 10% of total revenues.
+For the six months ended June 27, 2020, one customer accounted for more than 10% of total revenues.
+For the six months ended June 27, 2020, one customer accounted for more than 10% of total revenues.
+For the six months ended June 27, 2020, one customer accounted for more than 10% of total revenues.
+For the six months ended June 27, 2020, one customer accounted for more than 10% of our accounts receivable, representing 16% and 11%, respectively.
 As of January 2, 2021, one customer accounted for more than 10% of our accounts receivable, representing 13%.